I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-set_options.md

 `NdisDriverHandle`

 A handle that identifies a driver.
-NDIS returns this handle to the driver when it returns from the driver registration function (<mshelp:link keywords="netvista.ndismregisterminiportdriver" tabindex="0"><b>
+NDIS returns this handle to the driver when it returns from the driver registration function (<a href="..\ndis\nf-ndis-ndismregisterminiportdriver.md">
-     NdisMRegisterMiniportDriver</b></mshelp:link> for miniport drivers, <mshelp:link keywords="netvista.ndisregisterprotocoldriver" tabindex="0"><b>
+     NdisMRegisterMiniportDriver</a> for miniport drivers, <a href="..\ndis\nf-ndis-ndisregisterprotocoldriver.md">
-     NdisRegisterProtocolDriver</b></mshelp:link> for protocol drivers, and <mshelp:link keywords="netvista.ndisfregisterfilterdriver" tabindex="0"><b>
+     NdisRegisterProtocolDriver</a> for protocol drivers, and <a href="..\ndis\nf-ndis-ndisfregisterfilterdriver.md">
-     NdisFRegisterFilterDriver</b></mshelp:link> for filter drivers).
+     NdisFRegisterFilterDriver</a> for filter drivers).

 `DriverContext`